 Verticutting Best Practices

 Most sports fields benefit from annual verticut treatment.
 The ideal frequency largely depends on the weather and the type and condition of the grass.
-Some golf courses lightly verticut as frequently as once a week during the growing season.
+Some golf course managers lightly verticut as frequently as once a week during the growing season.

 You should verticut warm-season grasses like Bahia, Bermuda, centipede, and zoysia grass in the spring after new growth appears.
 Cold season grasses like Kentucky bluegrass, perennial ryegrass, fine fescue, and tall fescue grasses in the fall.
 Avoid doing anything that will stress the grass during hot or dry periods.